 Certified Pre-Owned Warranty vs. CarMax Warranty

-New cars should not only require fewer repairs, they typically come with manufacturer warranties.
-Used cars might have a warranty, too, though it may be for a shorter period of time.
-Both certified pre-owned (CPO) cars and CarMax cars are types of used vehicles that come with a type of warranty, but which one is best?
-A CPO warranty is going to be longer but the car itself may be more expensive.
-Here we’ll explain the differences — what they are, how they work and other warranty options.
+A warranty might be your biggest worry if you’re thinking about buying a used car.
+Both certified pre-owned (CPO) and CarMax cars are types of used vehicles that come with a warranty, but which one is best?
+A CPO warranty is going to be longer, but the car itself may be more expensive.
+When it comes to CarMax versus a certified pre-owned warranty, we’ll explain the differences — what they are, how they work and other warranty options.

-- Powertrain: This type of warranty covers the things that make the car go: engine, transmission and drive axle.
+- Powertrain.
+This type of warranty covers the things that make the car go: engine, transmission and drive axle.

-- Basic: Sometimes referred to as a “bumper to bumper” warranty, this is a warranty that covers all the basics including the air conditioner, heater, radio, suspension and much more.
+- Basic.
+Sometimes referred to as a bumper-to-bumper warranty, this is a warranty that covers all the basics including the air conditioner, heater, radio, suspension and much more.

-- Extended: Extended warranties are also called vehicle service contracts (VSC).
+- Extended.
+Extended warranties are also called vehicle service contracts (VSC).
 The provider promises to service your vehicle — parts and labor — to fix any problem that’s covered under the contract.
 An extended warranty could offer any type of coverage, from basic to high-tech and comes with an extra cost.
 We talk more about them below.

 CarMax warranty: How it works